cuhk-eda/Xplace/cpp_to_py/gpugr/README.md

 # GGR: Superfast Full-Scale GPU-Accelerated Global Routing
 GGR is a superfast full-scale GPU-accelerated global router developed by the research team supervised by Prof. Evangeline F. Y. Young and Prof. Martin D.F.
 Wong at The Chinese University of Hong Kong (CUHK).
-It includes an an efficient and high quality Z-shape pattern routing and a GPU-accelerated maze router GAMER.
+It includes an efficient and high-quality Z-shape pattern routing and a GPU-accelerated maze router GAMER.

 More details are in the following paper: